 The supervising tech for the day can be a Medical Laboratory Technologist or Medical Laboratory Technician.
 The student is responsible for being prepared and motivated for the day's activities.
 The supervising tech should direct the learning.
+Any work being performed by the student should be done under the supervision of MLT/MLS responsible for the section that day.
 The supervising tech should have input into the student evaluation.